uynitsuj/uynitsuj.github.io/_posts/2020-08-06-what-an-incoming-umich-eecs-freshman-is-doing-to-stay-sharp-during-quarantine.md

 <div align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/fHAO7SW-SZI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 This video by iforce2d had absolutely everything I was looking for and more.
-By the end, he had introduced a sketch that would allow you to prepare stepper movements for multiple steppers and execute them complete with stepper start-time end-time coordination, linear speed ramping, *and even interrupts*.
+By the end, he had introduced a sketch that would allow you to prepare stepper movements for multiple steppers and execute them, complete with stepper start-time end-time coordination, linear speed ramping, *and even interrupts*.
 This massively simplifies everything.
 And this is where that got us:

 <div align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/8E2R9iQnwQs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>